by Louise Brace

 As a manager, you can sometimes feel disconnected with the pulse of your team.
 So how do you get closer?
 One way is to move out of your closed office, into the team environment.
 Or move your chair or desk closer to your colleagues.
 You could walk around and talk to your team members on a regular basis.
 Ask about them, rather than just discussing work topics.
 Asking the right questions, will give you an insight into what makes them tick.

 Remote teams can’t move their desks closer

-Our Happy Melly team works completely remotely.
+Our Management 3.0 team works completely remotely.
 Our eight-strong team is distributed across seven different countries, two continents.
 So there’s not a lot of chance for us to meet up in the real world and we can’t move our desks closer (although we can get closer to our screens – not quite the same)!

 Our situation isn’t unique, with over 13 million flexible, home-based workers and the figure growing every year.
 Now more than ever, it’s essential to learn ways of bringing your team closer together.

 And as we identified, even if you do work in the same office, day in, day out, how well do you really know your work colleagues?

 During the interview process for my new role, I was asked to create a personal map that sketched out a visual of my personal world, career skills, ambitions, values, goals and hobbies.

 Each team member, was asked to create their map and at our first virtual coffee meeting, rather than present our own maps, we presented those of our colleagues.
 Then everyone got a chance to ask a question and probe a bit deeper.

 This was my personal map in January 2015